 This is why establishing a comprehensive total body approach to your therapy is one of the keys to success.
 Remember: The goal is to heal the “bad” leg and prevent injury to all the “good” legs.

 You really need to think of yourself as a personal trainer to your dog.
 What exactly do I mean by this?

 - Pushes you when you don’t want to push forward

 - Knows what is best for you and how to accomplish your goals.

 The same holds true for you and your dog.
 Just stop and think about it.

 Sit-to-Stand Exercise = SQUATS

-If understood and used properly, this exercise can be your most powerful exercise to rebuilding muscle in that hind leg and improve overall range of motion in your dog’s joints.
+If understood and used properly, this exercise can be your most powerful exercise to rebuilding muscle in that hind leg and improve the overall range of motion in your dog’s joints.
 Again, it goes back to you acting as a personal trainer.
 Compare this exercise to doing squats and lunges in the gym.
 The key is that you need to perfect your “form.”
 If you don’t have good form, the exercise is not nearly as effective.
 With that being said, it is going to take you time to accomplish “good form”.
 “Good form” is when your dog is sitting square, not shifted to one side.
-The key is to perfecting Half Sits, if you will.
+The key is to perfecting Half Sits if you will.
 This is when you do not allow your dog to sit all way down.
 You tell them to sit and then quickly tell them to stand.